 The procedure is slightly different depending on where someone has died.
 Our comprehensive article on When Someone Dies talks about this in more detail but isn’t Suffolk-specific.

-If the death occurs at home the first people to is a doctor.
+If the death occurs at home, the first point of contact should be a doctor.
 They will talk you through what happens next and provide you with a medical certificate stating the cause of death, along with a document outlining who is eligible to register the death.
-If your loved one is in a nursing home the doctor will likely already have been called.
+If your loved one is in a nursing home, the doctor will likely already have been called.

 In some rare cases, the doctor will send a report of the death to the Suffolk coroner’s office who will decide whether or not there will be an inquest.
 The coroner’s office will be able to give you instructions regarding registering the death if this is the case.

 - Address: The Coroner's Court and Offices, Beacon House, Whitehouse Road, Ipswich, IP1 5PB

 Opening times are Monday to Friday, 9:30am – 4:00pm (closed weekends and bank holidays)

 When the doctor gives you the medical certificate, they will also provide information about who is eligible to register the death – which must be done within five days.